This blog post was updated on November 1, 2022.

 No matter what time of year it is, it’s never too early to start thinking about your holiday travel plans.
-And if you’ve already booked, you may think the costs of your holiday travel is behind you on that credit card you used to purchase the tickets months ago, but you might be in for a rude awakening.
-Here are a few easy ways to cut the additional costs to save money flying for the holidays before you take off.
+And if you’ve already booked, you may think the costs of your holiday travel is behind you.
+But you might be in for a rude awakening.
+Here are a few easy ways to cut the additional costs when flying for the holidays.

 Don’t Check a Bag

-In case you live under a rock or haven’t flown for a while, the airline fees have mounted.
-Most airlines charge to check a bag.
-A round trip baggage fee could amount from $50 to $100 a person.
-It all depends on how much you pack.
+In case you live under a rock or haven’t flown for a while, you should know that airline fees have mounted.
+Most airlines now charge passengers to check a bag.
+A round trip baggage fee could amount to $50 to $100 a person, depending on how much you pack.
 Travelers looking to shave off the extra costs of holiday travel can easily avoid this charge by packing light and going carry-on only.

-If you’re one of those people that nervously bites your nails as you watch the whole plane fill up with bags in the overhead bins, you can ensure you’ll get your bag onboard by getting priority boarding with your airline.
-Of course, this usually comes with a cost, but it’s always cheaper than checking a bag.
+If you’re worried that overhead bins will fill up before you can get on the plane, you can ensure you’ll get your bag onboard by securing priority boarding with your airline.
+Of course, this usually comes with a cost, but it’s usually cheaper than checking a bag.

 Catch a Ride To The Airport

-While you may not want to inconvenience your friends and family around the holidays, it isn’t the time to be shy when it comes to airport rides.
-During the busiest times of the year, like Thanksgiving weekend or the weeks around Christmas, airport parking is not only crowded but also costly.
+While you may not want to inconvenience your friends and family around the holidays, this isn’t the time to be shy.
+During the busiest times of the year, like Thanksgiving weekend or the weeks around Christmas, airport parking is not only crowded but also very costly.

 If you can, catch a ride to the airport with a friend or family member.
-It’s much more cost-effective to bribe someone with lunch to take you to the airport rather than paying for 4 days of airport parking or taxis to and from the airport.
+It’s much more cost-effective to bribe someone with lunch than to pay outrageous rates for four days of airport parking, or to take taxis or ride shares to and from the airport.
 If you can’t find anyone to give you a ride, look up the most cost-effective public transit options.

-Whether you need to buy a hostess gift to bring to dinner or you need a last minute hotel room because Aunt Judy doesn’t have a place for you, the loose ends of holiday travel can really eat away at your wallet.
-In a pinch, your travel rewards and miles acquired might be of use to you to save on the little things.
-When holiday travel prices are at their peak, you might want to use rewards to pay for that hotel night or even a bouquet of flowers for the Thanksgiving chef.
+Whether you need to buy a hostess gift to bring to dinner or you need a last-minute hotel room because Aunt Judy doesn’t have a place for you, the loose ends of holiday travel can really eat away at your wallet.
+In a pinch, the travel rewards and miles you’ve acquired might be of use to you to save on the little things.
+Remember that many frequent-flier credit card-loyalty programs will allow you to redeem points for gift cards or even cash.

 Bring Your Own Entertainment

-The stress and chaos of travel during the holidays are enough to make anyone want to get on their flight and start spending money on entertainment and food – even though what’s offered onboard can be mediocre and pricy.
-You’re better off loading up your tablet with TV shows and movies that you can watch again and stashing away snacks for the journey.
-Your airline might offer paid entertainment with movies and television shows, but you’ll pay a premium price just to watch something for a few hours.
+Remember that many airlines these days are now charging for incidentals that not too long ago came with the price of your plane ticket.
+This includes food and entertainment.
+And, sure, the stress and chaos of travel during the holidays are enough to make you want to start spending money on in-flight entertainment and food – even though what’s offered onboard can be mediocre and pricy.
+You’re better off loading up your tablet with TV shows and movies and stashing away snacks for the journey.

 Be Flexible With Your Travel Dates